pivorodrigues/devopstips/acsa.md

     - **Distribution** - This is the name given the CDN which consists of a collection of Edge Locations.

+    - **Web Distribution** - Typically used for Websites.

+    - **RTMP** - Used for Media Streaming.

     <p align="center"><img src="images/cdnoverview.png" width="500px"></p>

+  - Amazon CloudFront can be used to deliver your entire website, including dynamic, static, streaming and interactive content using a global network of edge locations.
+Requests for your content are automatically routed to the nearest edge location, so, content is delivered with the best possible performance.

+  Amazon CloudFront is optimized to work with other Amazon Web Services, like Amazon Simple Storage Service (Amazon S3), Amazon Elastic Compute Cloud (EC2), Amazon Elastic Load Balancing, and Amazon Route53.
+Amazon CloudFront also works seamlessly with any non-AWS origin server, which stores the original, definitive versions of your files.

+- **CloudFront - Exam Tips**

+  -